ITensor/website/docs/cppv3/formulas/measure_mps.md

 The argument `Site` passed to prime tells it to prime Site-type (physical) indices only.

 Now we are ready to measure the expectation value of Sz by contracting the bra, operator, and ket.
-The call to `.real()` below converts the resulting scalar tensor tensor into a plain real number:
+The call to `elt(...)` below converts the resulting scalar tensor tensor into a plain real number:

-    auto szj = (bra*Szjop*ket).real();
+    auto szj = elt(bra*Szjop*ket);

 <br/>
 <br/>